rhiaro/questforbrothers/notes/notes.md

 Post-humans stuff is also stupid.

 Ages ago I decided S'hollora should have a parasitic twin, and is grossly deformed underneath her baggy clothes.
 Can't find where I wrote that down.

+# 2018-08-24

+ALIENS.

+Hear me out.

+I wanted some overall meaning for this story.. some purpose, some point.
+I knew the three POVCs are connected and called together but WHY?

+It's definitely aliens.

+The second person narrator is Lark.
+At some point it's a combination of Lark, Durk and Suari's brother.
+But at the beginning at least it's Lark (because he's the bro we get to know the best).
+Time isn't a thing, or moves differently for them.

+Maybe millions and millions of years ago, some alien thing crashed into the planet.
+It was buried deep.
+Leaking radiation from the bulk of the crash is to blame for the Source.
+That's also why the Sourcelands are the epicentre of the story, where Jackann, Tug and Suari are ultimately called to.
+Parts of whatever crashed were scattered too, all around the planet.

+Something lives in the center of the crash.
+We'll say the remains of the 'ship' for now.
+They've been waking up and trying to work out what happened, fix things, save themselves.
+They're piecing broken things back together, routing power past broken conduits, etc. Bypassing some security protocols.
+It's taken them a while to come around, work out what's broken, and start a strategy to repair it so they can escape.
+Millions and millions of years, in fact.
+But as far as they're concerned, they just crashed.
+They're working at a pace normal to them, separate from the growth and evolution of the planet they crashed on.
+They can be non-corporeal, integrated with the technology that serves them, existing at a totally different level to the rest of the planet.

+Some part of their psychic or technical circuitry made its way to Lark, Durk and Suari's brother.
+A lifetime of conditioning to drive them towards the Sourcelands is actually a result of a switch in an algorithm to repair the crashed ship.

+(Maybe there are others than the three..
+I'm not sure yet.)

+The Survivor can manipulate generations of beings on the planet through fleeting moments of hacking at code, and they don't even know what they're doing.
+The crashed ship and the Survivor have been integrated throughout the entire planet's history.
+The evolution of every group of organisms is connected with it.
+Durk, Lark and Suari's brother are just flipped bits in the grand scheme of things.

+Thus Lark's narration transcends the chronology of the story.
+Lark is already part of the machine, before he's even born.
+The narration is the integration of his Tantonian, corporeal perspective with the totally detached omnipresent existence of the Survivor and their system.
+Lark the narrator is making sure Lark the boy is making his way to the Sourcelands so he can become Lark the narrator.
+So the program runs okay.

+Maybe the trio have to stop the ship from leaving eventually because it'll tear the planet apart.
+But how to reconcile that with the infinite timelessness of the Survivor?
+Maybe the Survivor becomes conscious of the teeny tiny beings in their code and decides to stay.
+Maybe neither side is aware of the other.